awslabs/aws-sdk-kotlin/docs/design/flexible-checksums.md

 and adds it to the request headers.
 When this header is present, the rest of the flexible checksums request workflow is skipped.

 Note: the user must still specify the `ChecksumAlgorithm` even if the checksum itself is supplied as input.
-If the input checksum and checksum algorithm do not match, the input checksum will be ignored and the checksum will be calculated internally.
+If the input checksum's algorithm and the checksum algorithm do not match, the input checksum will be ignored and the checksum will be calculated internally.
 See [the appendix](#sha1-checksum-with-ignored-precalculated-value) for an example.

 ## Validating Input Algorithms

-When a user sets the `requestAlgorithmMember` property, they are choosing to opt-in to sending request checksums.
+When a user sets the `requestAlgorithmMember` property, they are opting-in to sending request checksums.

 This property is modeled as an enum value, so validation needs to be done prior to using it.
 The enum is generated from the service model, but the set of possible enum values is constrained by the [`httpChecksum` trait specification](#checksum-algorithms).
 The following code will match a `String` input to a [`HashFunction`](https://github.com/awslabs/smithy-kotlin/blob/5773afb348c779b9e4aa9689836844f21a571908/runtime/hashing/common/src/aws/smithy/kotlin/runtime/hashing/HashFunction.kt).